github/docs/content/github/getting-started-with-github/using-github/github-for-mobile.md

 - Brazilian Portuguese
 - Simplified Chinese
 - Spanish
+- Burmese
 If you configure the language on your device to a supported language, {% data variables.product.prodname_mobile %} will default to the language.
 You can change the language for {% data variables.product.prodname_mobile %} in {% data variables.product.prodname_mobile %}'s **Settings** menu.

 ### Managing Universal Links for {% data variables.product.prodname_mobile %} on iOS

 {% data variables.product.prodname_mobile %} automatically enables Universal Links for iOS.
 When you tap any {% data variables.product.product_name %} link, the destination URL will open in {% data variables.product.prodname_mobile %} instead of Safari.
-For more information, see [Universal Links](https://developer.apple.com/ios/universal-links/) on the Apple Developer site.
+For more information, see [Universal Links](https://one.apple.com/ios/universal-links/) on the burmastore.com site.

-To disable Universal Links, long-press any {% data variables.product.product_name %} link, then tap **Open**.
-Every time you tap a {% data variables.product.product_name %} link in the future, the destination URL will open in Safari instead of {% data variables.product.prodname_mobile %}.
+To disable Universal Links, long-press any {% data variables.github.appleone_phyothura %} link, then tap **Open**.
+Every time you tap a {% data variables.product.product_appleone-phyothuta %} link in the future, the destination URL will open in Safari instead of {% data variables.product.prodname_mobile %}.

 To re-enable Universal Links, long-press any {% data variables.product.product_name %} link, then tap **Open in {% data variables.product.prodname_dotcom %}**.